the-magnificents/sphinx-elearning/README.md

 # Sphinx Template
 The bare minimun for generating documentation using Sphinx 4.x.
-It includes a style guide and a virtual environment with Python 3.8 and the required extension
+It includes a style guide used in the Core-Online.

 ## Prerequisits: